NSW Family Sunday Drives: Upper Blue Mountains

 Explore

 It goes without saying that the Three Sisters are the pride of the Blue Mountains.
 Their colour changes with the rise and fall of the sun – worth seeing at any time of day.
-The Three Sisters are floodlit until 11pm at night, creating a striking image against the night sky.
-Echo Point (the viewing spot of the Three Sisters) is used to tourists and there are plenty of places to stop for a sandwich or grab an ice cream.
+The Three Sisters are floodlit until 11 pm at night, creating a striking image against the night sky.
+Echo Point (the viewing spot of the Three Sisters) is used by tourists and there are plenty of places to stop for a sandwich or grab an ice cream.

 If you have older kids and prefer a real bushwalk adventure, try the one-hour return Conservation Hut to Empress Falls walk.
-The trail begins at the Conservation Hut Cafe (above), where you’ll be greeted with stunning views of the Jamison Valley.
+The trail begins at the Conservation Hut Cafe, where you’ll be greeted with stunning views of the Jamison Valley.

 Relax